-10.13 Lifebuoys
+10.12 Lifebuoys

-10.13.1 At least eight lifebuoys of a type complying with the LSA Code should be provided on each unit.
+10.12.1 At least eight lifebuoys of a type complying with the requirements of regulation III/31 should be provided on each unit.
 The number and placement of lifebuoys should be such that a lifebuoy is accessible from exposed locations.
-Surface units should carry not less than the number of lifebuoys prescribed in the following table:
+Surface units over 100 min length should carry not less than the number of lifebuoys prescribed in the following table:

 Length of unit in metres Minimum number of lifebuoys

-Under 100 8

 100 and under 150 10

 150 and under 200 12

 200 and over 14